 Lifeguard Instructor Course Registration Fee (in addition to the Red Cross $37 Fee) is:

 - $300 general public

 - $250 USF Faculty/Staff

 - $225 USF Students

 Water Safety Instructor

 This course trains instructor candidates to teach all of the courses presented in the Swimming and Water Safety program to all age groups; all of the courses listed above, plus Learn-to-Swim Levels 4-6 and Adult Swim.
-This certification is the gold standard and provides the most comprehensive training for swim instructors.
+This certification is the gold standard and provides the most comprehensive training for swim instructor.